228. Geburtstag (Birthday)

 228. Birthday, 2025, Öl auf Leinwand, 40 x 30cm, (Darryn Ansted)

 The painting ‘Birthday’ is now finished.
 It was hard.
-It was mainly hard because it was not naturally forming into a composition with which I could easily agree.
+It was mainly hard because it was not naturally forming into a composition with which I could easily… agree.
 Therefore, I did a lot of work to bend things around and into a situation where I could meet the motif on the right terrain.
-There were a lot of technicalities, such as the need to have a presence of the midwife with the serosity of the midwife, but without it leaning too much into a portrait of the particular woman who happened to be the midwife or conversely having it become an anonymous eerie shadow.
+There were a lot of technicalities, such as the need to have a presence of the midwife with the serious expression of the midwife, but without it leaning too much into a portrait of the particular woman who happened to be the midwife or conversely having it become an anonymous eerie shadow.
+It is a painting about new chapters opening.

 Many times I have wanted to write about my book collection, or library.
 I never even consciously thought of it as a library, until I had to give it away when I left Perth.
 During way too many years at university (12) I gradually assembled some great books on philosophy and art, and I used them to write my own book.
 I had to scour the earth to find some of them, particularly during the writing of my PhD.
 One book even cost me a few hundred dollars.
 Besides the pain of putting it together, there were also wonderful times spent accumulating the books in my small library.
-I spent many evenings in the bookshop ‘Readings’ in Melbourne, poring through their great range of books, sitting in a comfortable chair, reading some philosophy.
-Pride of place in my library is taken by a signed copy of Bernard Smith’s autobiography.
+I spent many evenings in the bookshop ‘Readings’ in Melbourne, poring through their great range of books, sitting in a comfortable chair, reading some philosophy before purchasing a book to take home for my own collection.
+Pride of place in my library is taken however by an autobiography, a signed copy of ‘The Boy Adeodatus’ by Bernard Smith.
 That was also from when I lived in Melbourne.
 That was perhaps the greatest moment of my life in Melbourne, being invited into Bernard’s house, and perusing his library.
-I’ve still got the book.
+Of course, I have still got that particular book.

-When I left Perth, I begrudgingly went to leave my beautiful books with a second hand bookstore.
+When I left Perth, I begrudgingly went to leave my beloved books with a second hand bookstore.
 I drove up and opened my car boot (trunk).
 A young storeman from the bookstore came with a trolley.
 I put several boxes of books on the trolley and we walked it into the rear of the bookshop.
-The boss came out and said that she would call me with a valuation later that day, and the young man started taking the books and throwing them pretty aggressively into two piles.
+The boss came out and said that she would call me with a valuation later that day, as the young man started taking the books and throwing them pretty aggressively into two piles.
 I could see books that I had held so carefully in my hands for decades now having their covers pulled and bent out of shape, their pages ruffled and folded.
 It felt like a part of me was also being roughed up.
 It’s one of those times in life when you just bite your tongue, smile and say thanks, and walk away.
 Nevertheless, the experience made it easier to leave Perth.
-I stowed some of my most precious books with a friend.
-Otherwise, after that moment, I was a man whose library had been extinguished in a fairly painful way.
-At least my books will find new owners and people will continue to read them.
+I was a man whose library had been extinguished in a fairly painful way.
+At least my books will find new owners and people will continue to read them, I thought.
 And to be honest, the separation from my books was also made easier by my break from the main artists and philosophers who had influenced me at university.

 I was always telling painting students who were confused that they could answer this question.
 If you were in the university library right now would you go either for the newspaper or a poetry book?
 I was always more drawn to the newspaper back then but with walking away from academia I probably became more interested in the poetry of things.
 It’s probably pretty natural to spend your twenties and early thirties accumulating knowledge, ideas, information, even friends, and for that matter also wealth.
-Needing to know is a feeling that characterizes study.
-That glint of desperation-to-have eases perhaps for many people in your late 30s.
-I don’t think I would have painted a birth for example until I was involved in one.
+Needing-to-know is a feeling that characterizes study.
+That glint of desperation eases perhaps for many people in their late 30s.
+I don’t think I would have painted a birth for example until I was involved in one, at age 40.
 I don’t think I will paint one again however.
 It has been exhausting.
 (Obviously it is indeed absurd to describe a painting of a birth as exhausting.
-Compared to actually giving birth, painting it is a leisurely experience and a process of making many small judgements that proceed at walking pace).
+Compared to actually giving birth, painting it is a ‘leisurely’ experience and a process of making many small judgements that proceed at walking pace).
 This painting is not attempting to be a scientific analysis nor a shocking statement.
-If anything, it could be perhaps like just like a simple poem.
+If anything, it could be perhaps just like a simple poem.
+A life comes into the world through the colossal endurance of a mother, through the diligence of the midwife. the sun rises outside.